ways-choir-dev/ways-choir-dev.gitlhub.io/content/_index.en.md

 ### February 2022

-If you are interested in singing with us we invite you to join our rehearsal on Monday, February 21st, 18:45-22:00.
+If you are interested in singing with us we invite you to join our rehearsal on Monday, February 21st, February 28th, or March 7th 18:45-22:00.
 Please contact us in advance (phone +49 1575 0984161 or mail info@ways-choir.eu) so that we can plan accordingly.

 Please note that we follow the mandatory COVID regulations for choirs: